rozbb/draft-waict-transparency/draft-waict-transparency.md

 Suppose we could catch all types of forking.
 For completeness, here are two more:

 1. A Site could fork the view of their assets by simply using two different Log Providers, getting two different checkpoints, and presenting one or the other to a User.
-1. Even more simply, a Site could fork the view of their assets by using two different revision numbers for their two views.
+1. Even more simply, a Site could fork the view of their assets by using two different Log URLs for their two views.

-Currently, these two can be detected by monitoring CT logs, since Log Provider and revision data are stored in the TLS leaf cert.
+Currently, these two can be detected by monitoring CT logs, since Log URLs are stored in the enrollment data.

 **The question is whether the mere detection of forks is sufficient.** There is no formalized notion of trust in Log Providers.
 So if a Log Provider is found to be acting maliciously, will this result in a sufficiently strong social pushback against the Log Provider and all the Sites that use it?
 Honest Sites can hedge against malicious Log Providers by using more than one.
 Of course, they are not free, so this costs more.